 Robinson v.
 Pennsylvania Higher Education Assistance Agency, et al. 2017 WL 1277429 (D. Md.
 April 3, 2017)

-To date, neither the Supreme Court nor the Fourth Circuit has squarely ruled upon whether the FCRA waives sovereign immunity though the Supreme Court ominously noted that “since the FCRA is a detailed remedial scheme, only its own text can determine whether the damages liability Congress crafted extends to the Federal Government.
+To date, neither the Supreme Court nor the Fourth Circuit has squarely ruled upon whether the FCRA waives sovereign immunity.
+However, the Supreme Court ominously noted that “since the FCRA is a detailed remedial scheme, only its own text can determine whether the damages liability Congress crafted extends to the Federal Government.”
 See US v.
 Bormes at 20.

 Judge Hazel declined to follow this reasoning finding that if Congress included the Government within the definition of “person” under the FCRA, this would mean that Government would be subject to punitive damages under Section 1681q and even criminal liability under 1681q.
 Based on this, the Court refused to find a clear and unequivocal waiver of sovereign immunity and held that the Court was without subject matter jurisdiction over the claim.

 If you’re a victim of identity theft and in need of legal counsel on the matter, you can seek help from a reliable identity theft attorney.
 Baneylaw, P.C. is an expert in identity theft and other legal matter concerning bankruptcy and consumer rights.
 Contact me today, and we can work out the best possible solution for your situation together.